-Section 2: PARCC Accessibility System and Accessibility Features for All Students Taking the PARCC and DC Science Assessments
+Section 2: PARCC and DC Science Accessibility System and Accessibility Features for All Students Taking the PARCC and DC Science Assessments

-PARCC Accessibility System
+PARCC and DC Science Accessibility System

-Through a combination of universal design principles and available accessibility features, PARCC has designed an inclusive assessment system by considering accessibility from initial design through item development, field testing, and implementation of the assessments for all students, including students with disabilities, ELs, and ELs with disabilities.
+Through a combination of universal design principles and available accessibility features, PARCC and DC Science were designed as an inclusive assessment system by considering accessibility from initial design through item development, field testing, and implementation of the assessments for all students, including students with disabilities, ELs, and ELs with disabilities.
 Although accommodations may still be needed for some students with disabilities and ELs to assist in demonstrating what they know and can do, the computer-embedded and externally provided accessibility features should minimize the need for accommodations during testing and ensure the inclusive, accessible, and fair testing of the diverse students being assessed.